DevManfre/web-portfolio/README.md

 ### Personal information
 Most of the personal information is configurable within the `gatsby-config.js` file (name, page title, projects and work experience...).

+### Languages
+The languages currently configured are English and Italian.
+To add new ones simply add them to the file `gatsby-config.js` and add the file with the translations inside `/locales/`. <br />
+<b>Pay attention</b>: the language selector inside the site is configured to allow the choice between two languages.
+If you want to have more than two languages included, the selector must be modified accordingly.